fac-members/fac-slides/src/slides/term-3/estimation.md

 ### Sprint backlog

-_new definition_
-A prioritised backlog of all the user stories that we estimate will be completed in the next sprint, _given each user story estimate and the team's velocity_
+A prioritised backlog of all the user stories that we estimate will be completed in the next sprint

 ---

+### Sprint planning

+Where the team reprioritises user stories and agrees the next sprint backlog

+---

 ### Sprint review

-_new definition_
-Where the team compares their _points estimate of each user story with their actual points and adjusts their estimated velocity for the next sprint_
+Where the team compares their estimate with the actual number of user stories completed

 ---

 ### RECAP

-- Scrum(TM)
-- Sprint
-- User story
-- Estimate _NEW_
+- Estimate
-- Velocity _NEW_
+- Velocity
-- Backlog, sprint backlog
+- Sprint backlog
-- Sprint planning, retrospective and review
+- Sprint planning and review
-- Project board (_Kanban_)

 ---